AleMontivero/LoginFrontEnd/README.md

 # LoginFrontEnd
 This mockup was part of my learning in web development and served as an experience in HTML and CSS.
 It's one of my first solo projects and even though it's simple it helped me realize how much I loved programming.
+No own images were used in this project.